epheo/blog/articles/openshift-workstation/index.rst

 OpenShift Workstation with Single GPU passthrough
 *************************************************

+.. admonition:: Date and Author
+   :class: note

+   Thibaut Lapierre | February 27, 2024

 Introduction
 ============

-This arcticle discribes a way to run OpenShift as a workstation with GPU PCI passthrough and using Container Native Virtualization (CNV) in order to provide a virtualized Desktop experience running on a single OpenShift node.
+This article describes how to run OpenShift as a workstation with GPU PCI passthrough and Container Native Virtualization (CNV) to provide a virtualized desktop experience on a single OpenShift node.

-This is used to run Microsoft FlightSimulator in a Windows VM with performances close from a Bare metal Windows installation.
+This is useful to provide a virtual desktop experience with a single GPU, and is used to run Microsoft FlightSimulator in a Windows VM with performances close from a Bare metal Windows installation.

 Hardware description
 --------------------

-The workstation in use for this demo is a compact, mini-ITX workstation with the following hardware:
+The workstation used for this demo has the following hardware:

 - AMD Ryzen 9 3950X 16-Core 32-Threads
-- 64GB DDR4
+- 64GB DDR4 3200MHz
-- Nvidia RTX 3080
+- Nvidia RTX 3080 10GB
-- 2x NVMe Disks
+- 2x NVMe Disks (2TB each)
-- 1x SSD Disk
+- 1x SSD Disk (128GB root system)
-- Single NIC 1GB
+- Mellanox ConnectX-3 Pro 10Gbps Ethernet

 Backup of existing system partitions
 ------------------------------------

-In order to avoid boot order conflicts, the OpenShift assisted installer will format the 512 first bytes of any disks that contains a bootable partition.
+To avoid boot order conflicts, the OpenShift assisted installer will format the first 512 bytes of any disks that contain a bootable partition.
+Therefore, it is important to backup and remove any existing partition table that you would like to preserve.

 .. seealso::

    https://github.com/openshift/assisted-service/blob/d37ac44051be76e95676f33b8361c04eae290357/internal/host/hostcommands/install_cmd.go#L232

-Therefore, in order to avoid loosing any existing system it is important to backup and remove any existing EFI/BIOS and boot partitions from already existing disks.

 Installing OpenShift SNO